How to create custom color palette for a PowerPoint theme?

 To edit your Slide Guides, click on the ‘View’ tab and select ‘Guides’.
 There are two guides: one vertical and one horizontal.

-To move a guide, place your mouse over it, and when your cursor becomes a double-headed arrow, drag the guide to where you want it on your slide.
+To move a guide, place your mouse over it.
+When your cursor becomes a double-headed arrow, drag the guide to where you want it on your slide.
 To add a new guide, simply start dragging an existing one, and then hit the Ctrl key on your keyboard before you let go.

 Adding guides can help to let users know where they should be placing content on the slide, and where they shouldn’t.

-Tip: - to help optimize the position of content on your slide, use the PPT Productivity No Fly Zone function
+Tip: - to help optimize the position of content on your slide, you can also use the PPT Productivity No Fly Zone function.

-You can further customize your Master Slides by adding placeholders.
+You can further customize your PowerPoint template by adding placeholders to the Slide Masters.

-Placeholders will hold a place for specific type of content on your slide.
-If you have chosen a preset Microsoft theme to base your template on, you will notice that several placeholders including the slide title, content placeholders, slide footer, Date and Time and slide number have already been inserted for you.
+Placeholders denote a place for specific types of content.
+If you have chosen a preset Microsoft theme to base your template on, you will notice several placeholders including the slide title, content placeholders, slide footer, Date and Time and slide number have already been inserted for you.
 Otherwise, they will maintain the standard PowerPoint format.

-For your PowerPoint Template to function correctly it is important to add Placeholders to your Master Slide because:
+For your PowerPoint Template to function correctly it is important to add Placeholders to your Master Slide.
+This is because: